6.3: Kinetics with Enzymes

 A reversibly-catalyzed reaction

-You have learned previously that enzymes don't change the equilibrium constant for a reaction, but rather lowers the activation energy barrier to move from reactants to products.
+You previously learned that enzymes don't change the equilibrium constant for a reaction but rather decrease the activation energy barrier for both the forward and reverse reactions.
 This implies that the activation energy to move in the reverse direction, from products to reactants, is also lowered.
-Hence the enzyme speeds up both the forward and reverse reaction.
-We haven't accounted for that yet in our kinetic equations.
-Many reactions in metabolic reactions that do not have large negative values of ΔG (ie. they are not significantly favored) are reversible, allowing the enzyme to be used in the reverse direction.
-Take for example the pathway to break down glucose to pyruvate (glycolysis).
-It has 9 different steps, of which 5 are reversible, allowing them to be used in the reverse pathway to take pyruvate to glucose (gluconeogenesis).
+Hence, the enzyme speeds up both the forward and reverse reactions.
+We haven't accounted for that in our kinetic equations yet.
+Many metabolic reactions with small negative ΔG values (i.e., not significantly favored) are reversible, allowing the enzyme to be used in the reverse direction.
+Take, for example, the pathway that breaks down glucose into pyruvate (glycolysis).
+It has nine steps, of which five are reversible, allowing them to be used in the reverse pathway to take pyruvate to glucose (gluconeogenesis).

 The following simple Michaelis-Menten equations can be written for just the forward reaction and for the reverse reaction: